AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 ![file : grid\_data\_cache.plantuml](../../../..//uml/output/block\_row\_cell\_relation.svg)

 When you open a grid, a `GridBloc` will be initialized.
-There are four cache classes, as show in the diagram above.
+There are four cache classes, as shown in the diagram above.

 1. `GridFieldCache`
     * Listens to the `Field`'s changes.
     * Updates the `Field` according to the `GridFieldChangesetPB`.
 2.  `GridBlockCache`

     A Grid contains many `Block`s, each `Block` has a `GridRowCache`.